BlackPepperSoftware/relish/pages/tutorial-4.md

 Now that we've begun to create our step, we'll need to fill out the code.
 We'll loop through each of the `TableRow` objects from the table, and for each one:

+1. Click on the /Add Task/ button
+2. Enter details into the /Add New Task/ form that match the =TableRow=
+3. Click the /Save/ button on the form and return to the front page

 This is how this is done in Relish: